decide-ugent/aif-ddm/README.md

 ### Citation

-If you use this code, please cite:
+If you find this code useful in your research, please consider citing:

 ```python
 @inproceedings{